sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 2. Under **Tenant properties**, locate **Country or region** and review the information.

+   ![B2B Collaboration Review permissions box with message](./media/SC-300-marketing.png)

    **IMPORTANT** - When the tenant is created, the Country or region are specified at that time.
 This setting cannot be changed later.

-3. In the **Properties** page, locate **Location** and review the information.

-   ![B2B Collaboration Review permissions box with message](./media/SC-300-marketing.png)

 ## Task 3 - Finding the tenant ID